The Edge, written down

 Size from the drawdown floor, not the profit target.

-Median days to first payout across eight portfolios.
+Median days to first payout across twelve portfolios.

 Both work.
 Why a portfolio usually lowers blow rate and smooths equity — and the hedging trap to avoid.